GoogleCloudPlatform/magic-modules/README.md

 changes against.
 The Magic Modules maintainers will ensure your changes work against each tool.

+If your changes have unintended consequences in another tool, a reviewer will instruct you to mark the field excluded or provide specific feedback on what changes to make to the tool-specific overrides in order for them to work correctly.

 ### Submitting a PR

 Before creating a commit, if you've modified any .rb files, make sure you run